 Dissertations are archived by ProQuest, and the abstracts submitted with them are published in Dissertation Abstracts.
 Works so listed are available from ProQuest as on-demand publications.
 A publication form from ProQuest must be completed online and submitted with the electronic dissertation.

-Sequestration is normally limited to four years.
-Nevertheless, under compelling circumstances that require continued protection, the Dean of the Graduate School may approve further sequestration at the student's or major professor's request on a year-by-year basis for an additional three years.
+An embargo is normally limited to two years.
+Nevertheless, under compelling circumstances that require continued protection, the Dean of the Graduate School may approve further embargo at the student's or major professor's request on a year-by-year basis.